-CareFree (HMO) offers additional gap coverage for select insulins as part of the Insulin Savings Program.
-This program is designed to provide affordable, predictable copays on select insulins through the first three drug payment stages of the Part D benefit.
-During the Coverage Gap stage, your out-of-pocket costs for select insulins will be \$0-\$35 for a one-month supply.
+CareOne (HMO) offers additional gap coverage for Select Insulins as part of the Insulin Savings Program.
+This program is designed to provide affordable, predictable copays on Select Insulins through the first three drug payment stages (Deductible (if applicable), Initial Coverage and Coverage Gap) of the Part D benefit.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$0-\$35 for a one-month (up to a 30-day) supply.
 Please go to Chapter 6, Section 2.1 for more information about your coverage during the Coverage Gap stage.
 Note: This cost-sharing only applies to beneficiaries who do not qualify for a program that helps pay for your drugs ("Extra Help").
-To find out which drugs are select insulins, review the most recent Drug Guide we provided electronically.
+To find out which drugs are Select Insulins, review the most recent Drug Guide we provided electronically.
+You can identify Select Insulins by the "ISP" indicator in the Drug Guide.
 If you have questions about the Drug Guide, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).